Are you looking for a new laptop and not sure which ones are the best laptops for writers?

 HD resolution and high-quality graphics

 Lightest Laptop for Writers – Google PixelBook

-The Google PixelBook is a Chromebook, and we’ve talked about their limitations, but this one is an exception.
-The screen is only 13.3 inches and weighs only 2.4 pounds, which is very light.
+The Google PixelBook is a Chromebook, and we’ve talked about its limitations, but this one is an exception.
+The screen size is only 13.3 inches and weighs only 2.4 pounds, which is very light.

 The keyboard has a short 0.9mm key travel allowing you to feel and hear each click of the keys.
 So, it’s important to note that if you’re used to long key travel, this laptop isn’t for you.